CzaxStudio/Ferrum-Studio/README.md

 ## Overview

-Ferrum Studio is a lightweight, native desktop IDE designed from the ground up for the [Zig programming language](https://ziglang.org).
+Ferrum Studio is a lightweight, native desktop IDE designed from the ground up for the [Nim programming language].
 Built with Go + [Wails](https://wails.io), it runs as a true native application — not a bundled Chromium browser.
 The result is an IDE that starts in under a second, uses under 50 MB of RAM, and feels fast on any machine.

-Most editors treat Zig as an afterthought — a language server plugin bolted onto a general-purpose tool.
+Most editors treat Nim as an afterthought — a language server plugin bolted onto a general-purpose tool.
 Ferrum Studio is different.
-Every feature, shortcut, snippet, error message, and template is designed around the way Zig developers actually work.
+Every feature, shortcut, snippet, error message, and template is designed around the way Nim developers actually work.

 ---